NoahTK7/air-traffic/README.md

 ## Implementation

 ### Step 1 -- Download
 I downloaded the ASD-B snapshot data from the 1st of the past 12 months (available as gzip archives), and extracted the raw json files.
-(See [code](./gen_segments/get_files.py)) script.)
+(See [code](./gen_segments/get_files.py))

 ### Step 2 -- Convert JSON to CSV
 I wrote a python script to load each JSON file into memory and write the relevant fields to a CSV file.
 Notably, I only wrote records to the CSV files that had non-null values for each of those relevant fields; otherwise the record was discarded.
 (See [code](./json_to_csv/process_full.py))